bitbank2/ss_oled/README.md

 Features:<br>
 ---------<br>
+- Supports any number of simultaneous displays of any type (mix and match)<br>
-- Automatically detects the display address and type (I2C only)<br>
+- Optionally detect the display address and type (I2C only)<br>
 - Supports 72x40, 96x16, 64x32, 128x32, 128x64, 128x128 (SH1107) and 132x64 (SH1106) display sizes<br>
 - Drive displays from I2C, SPI or any 2 GPIO pins (virtual I2C)<br>
 - 4 sizes of fixed fonts (6x8, 8x8, 16x16, 16x32)<br>